 Carly Rowena posted her first video to YouTube way back in 2013, and around that time, most of her content focused on workout tips and challenges.
 For example, a thighs and butt workout, her gym routine for specific body parts, and a 30-day healthy food challenge.

-Rowena is an excellent motivator and encourages those taking part in her workouts to share pictures of themselves or their meals across social media and inspire others.
+Rowena is an excellent motivator and encourages those taking part in her workouts to share pictures of themselves or their meals across social media to inspire others.

-Rowena’s inspiration comes from enjoying CrossFit workouts and circuits, which you can see in abundance on her channel.
+Rowena’s inspiration comes from enjoying CrossFit workouts and circuits, which you’ll see in abundance on her channel.

 38. SWEAT – Kayla Itsines